- April 8th, 2020

 While better services can be provided to the visitors, there are other opportunities: commercialize local textiles and yak products.
 It would also help the community exhibit their indigenous lifestyles and products.

 The improved connectivity in Laya would mean reaching of required amenities to the community and the people will be encouraged to stay back in their homeland instead of resettling in lower places of Punakha and Wangdue, where they foresee future in towering building and urban enterprises.

-The place is known for having unique culture and traditions in the country and it is important those be preserved before it fades away completely from the community.
+The place is known for having unique culture and traditions in the country, and it is important those be preserved before it fades away entirely from the community.

 The road to Laya would reduce the pressure on timber required to build a house in the highland.
 People would move to other resources, which would reduce dependence on the timber.
 This will enable them to protect the catchment area of Mochhu, one of the ultimate sources of Punatsangchhu Hydro projects.

 Laya and its people through the practice of yak herding play one of the crucial roles in strengthening our security.
 They had been our guardians in the form of herders since the time immemorial.

 What could be the result if most Layaps settle in low altitude areas and stop herding yaks?
 Currently, most of them move to the places where basic amenities required for daily lives are easily accessible: on the plains of Punakha.

 The herders protect our border areas even more than the armed personnel.
 There is a risk of herders from the north encroaching our territory and pastureland when the number of our yak herders decreases.
 I would say that when it comes to border security, highlanders are more critical than security personnel in the border area.
 We should focus on keeping them with their community along the borders.

 The road to Laya should not be stopped for any reason.
 I want to share that there is no compromisation in border security with road construction.
 Should the road to Laya be a concern, we should equally be concerned and challenged by road in Shana, Paro.